rafidmorshedi/opal-On-Offs/README.md

 ## Description
 Code used to genareate a video of [Opal Tap On / Tap Off data](https://opendata.transport.nsw.gov.au/dataset/opal-tap-on-and-tap-off) from TfNSW's Open Data Hub.

 The video can be found [here](https://www.youtube.com/watch?v=XCnU7nuON68).
 This was largely a proof of concept so only one day (2016-08-09) of data was used, but many more days of data are available.
-The `date == 20160809` on line 57 can be sets the date.
+The `date == 20160809` on line 57 sets the date.

 It is inspired by a [similar video](https://www.youtube.com/watch?v=QQV3UHsZ_u4) by Oliver O'Brien.